krujos/pcf-workshop/microservice/README.md

 # Exercise

-Build a functional micro service that can be deployed to Cloud Foundry.
+Build a functional micro service that can be deployed to Pivotal CF.

+1. Review the documentation on [Considerations for Designing and Running an Application in the Cloud](http://docs.pivotal.io/pivotalcf/devguide/deploy-apps/prepare-to-deploy.html)
+2. Review the documentation on [Deploying Applications](http://docs.pivotal.io/pivotalcf/devguide/deploy-apps/)
+3. Follow the instructions on [building a cloud ready microservice](https://github.com/cf-platform-eng/spring-boot-cities/blob/master/cities-service/demo-script.adoc)

 * The service must return data in JSON format.
 * Data can be hardcoded at this stage, however in upcoming exercises a database will be bound.
 Plan accordingly.